Rapscallions

 “Mammals are weird, bock.”
 The chicken shrugged.
 “But you can bring them.
 Bock.
 Now come along.”

-Once in the corridor, the chicken guided the captain and lieutenants the opposite direction of Dr. Keller.
+Once in the corridor, the chicken guided the captain and lieutenants in the opposite direction of Dr. Keller.
 Away from the teleportation bay and toward the schoolroom.

 * * *

 As a long-term exploration vessel, the Initiative had a number of families onboard.
-Personally, Capt.
-Jacques didn’t understand it.
+Personally, Captain Jacques didn’t understand it.
 He didn’t understand bringing kittens or puppies aboard a starship.
 He didn’t understand choosing to have kittens or puppies at all.
 He’d been a wild little rapscallion as a kitten, and he would never want to deal with a whole litter of little hellions like himself.

 He flexed his tiny crescent claws and hoped these space chickens wouldn’t like dealing with him either.